Arcium Docs

 }

 Here it's a lot fewer accounts to fortunately!
 Like with the AddTogether struct, we need to change the parameter for the derive_comp_def_pda macro and in the callback_accounts macro depending on the encrypted instruction we're invoking.
 But what if we don't just want to return a raw value and need some additional accounts?
-Check out for how to handle encrypted data and for returning additional accounts in the callback.
+Check out input/outputs for how to handle encrypted data and callback accounts for returning additional accounts in the callback.